openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

 Read and write response structure (Section A3.4.5)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The AXI protocol provides response signaling for both read and write transactions:

 * For read transactions, the response information from the Subordinate is signaled on the read data channel.
 * For write transactions, the response information is signaled on the write response channel.

-   *CVA6 does not consider the responses sent by the memory except in the exclusive Access ( XRESP[1:0] = 0b01 ).*
+CVA6 does not consider the responses sent by the memory except in the exclusive Access ( ``XRESP[1:0]`` = 0b01 ).

 Transaction Attributes: Memory types (Section A4)
 --------------------------------------------------

 This section describes the attributes that determine how a transaction should be treated by the AXI subordinate that is connected to the CVA6.

-   *AXCACHE always take 0b0010.
-The subordinate should be a Normal Non-cacheable Non-bufferable.*
+``AXCACHE`` always takeq 0b0010.
+The subordinate should be a Normal Non-cacheable Non-bufferable.

 The required behavior for Normal Non-cacheable Non-bufferable memory is:

 * The write response must be obtained from the final destination.
 * Read data must be obtained from the final destination.
 * Transactions are modifiable.
 * Writes can be merged.

 .. _transaction_identifiers_label: